DattCMohan/iste264group7_2/index.md

 4. Stakeholders can be involved in the design process by interviewing RIT students who use the myLife website (especially students who are non-technical majors) about their experiences/ideas for the website.
 5. Communication about progress and design can be handled through showing the existing application (the myLife website) and new application designs (sketches, wireframes, prototypes, etc.).
 We can involve RIT students in the process and understand their way of communicating by interviewing them and conducting usability tests/activities.

+#### RIT Administration - specifically ITS and RIT Housing, Dining, and Maintenance
+Our other main stakeholders are the RIT Administration, including ITS, because it is one of the RIT websites used to provide services to its students.
+It also affects RIT Housing, Dining, and Maintenance because students use the myLife website to interact with these RIT departments.

 ### How can Prototyping help?
 Prototyping can help because we are looking at user flow and navigation.
 It is easy to test a new user flow using a prototype, because we can have users and stakeholders attempt to use the prototype.
 If there are still usability challeges, this would illuminate them.
 We can quickly and easily edit the flow of information on a prototype, as opposed to coding the site first.